How to apply?

 Underage volunteers should hand it their tokens to their legal guardians.

-How to volunteer with us?
+How to volunteer with the Great Orchestra of Christmas Charity?

 If you would like to play your part at the Grand Finale fundraiser in January, you should get in touch with your local Collection Centre.